AsheUrban/weather-app/README.md

 # _Weather App_

 #### By _Ashe Urban, Mitchell Gantz, and David Jandron_

 #### main BRANCH: _This project demonstrates basic API setup using XMLHttpRequest object_
 #### fetch-api BRANCH: _This project demonstrates basic API setup using fetch API._
+#### async-await BRANCH: _This project demonstrates basic API setup using async and await keywords._

 ## Technologies Used